ololadeS/Model/README.md

 ### Conclusion
-Both the Logistic regression and Random Forest model were able to accurately predict customer statisfaction with airline services but the random forest had a better performance
+Both the Logistic regression and Random Forest models were able to accurately predict customer statisfaction with airline services but the random forest had a better performance